dga711/msfs-webui-devkit/readme.md

 The goal is to make the process of developing UIs in MSFS as painless as possible with more stuff to come.

+**The init code changed to be compatible with Patch 1.8.3 of MSFS, check the Usage section**

 ## Features
 * Hotreload HTML/CSS/JS changes without restarting the sim or flight
 * Livereloading of CSS changes